HIV data leak: Unanswered questions and information gaps remain

 The Attorney General's Chambers (AGC) did not comment when asked why the charge was stood down.

-Lawyers who Channel NewsAsia spoke to said that the decision for which charges to stand down or proceed with lies with the prosecution.
+Lawyers told Channel NewsAsia that the decision on which charges to stand down or proceed with lies with the prosecution.

 Mr Eugene Thuraisingam pointed to an article in the Constitution which states: "The Attorney-General shall have power, exercisable at his discretion, to institute, conduct or discontinue any proceedings for any offence."